niebardzo/niebardzo.github.io/_posts/2020-05-29-gynvale-challenge-3.md

 comments: true
 ---

 Over the weekend I have decided to play with Gynvael's web security challenges.
-The post prestes the write-up of the challenge 3.
+The post presents the write-up of challenge 3.
 The challenge is located under the following URL: http://challenges.gynvael.stream:5003